Vitorrrocha/overthewire/bandit/1 - level0-1/README.md

 ```shell
 ls
 ```
-ls command going to list all content in this directory, now you will see a readme file.
+ls command going to list content in this directory, now you will see a readme file.

 to show the content in the readme file you can run the cat command.